gobeaver/beaver-kit/README.md

 - **🔧 Modular Design**: Use only what you need - each package is independent
 - **🌍 Environment-First Configuration**: All packages support environment variables with the `BEAVER_` prefix
 - **🎯 Configurable Prefixes**: Create multiple instances with custom environment variable prefixes
+- **🏗️ Builder Pattern**: Use `WithPrefix()` for multi-tenant and custom configurations
+- **🔄 Multi-Instance Support**: Run multiple instances with different configurations simultaneously
+- **⚡ CLI Code Generation**: Optional Beaver CLI with API mode and template system
 - **🔒 Secure by Default**: Built-in security features across all components
 - **📦 Minimal Dependencies**: Lightweight core with optional integrations
 - **🧪 Testing-Friendly**: Built-in support for testing with Reset() functions